2007 Pacific typhoon season: International names

 During the season 24 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.
 During the season, the name Peipah was used for the first time, after it replaced the name Vamei used in the 2001 season.
+No international names were retired following the 2007 season.